 Step 2: Once you see the Dashboard, scroll down until you see the Recent Pay Runs section.
 There you should find the last payroll you ran at the top of the list.
 If you are still able to remove the run, it will have a Remove Pay Run button at the bottom of the image below:

 Note: Removing pay runs removes all data associated with that payroll.
-You will need to rerun the payroll including each employee that is supposed to be paid for that check date unless you paid some on another run you did not remove.
+You will need to rerun the payroll including all employees that is supposed to be paid for that check date.

 What happens if payroll drafts or tax payments have already occurred: